- Controller Configuration

-- For Windows you can use a program called Win32DiskImager
+- For Windows you can use a Etcher, Win32DiskImager or Raspberry Pi Imager

 - For Linux you can use

-Note RetroPie is built on top of Raspbian (a linux based OS for the Raspberry Pi) and as such the partition on the SD card is EXT4 (a linux filesystem) which is not visible on windows systems, so the card will show up as a smaller size than usual and you wont be able to see everything on the card, but it is all there.
+Note RetroPie is built on top of Raspberry Pi OS Buster (a Linux based OS for the Raspberry Pi) and as such the partition on the SD card is EXT4 (a linux filesystem).
+This parition is is not visible on Windows systems, so the card will show up as a smaller size than usual and you won't be able to see everything on the card, but it is all there.
 You will be able to access the filesystem over the network as described in the transferring roms section below.